 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 415-1 Political contributions While we regularly engage with policymakers, Crown Castle generally does not make political contributions and does not have a political action committee.
-Our Ethics Policy explicitly prohibits political contributions unless permitted by law and approved by our CEO or an executive vice president.
-During 2021, no such political contributions were approved in accordance with our policy.
+Our Ethics Policy explicitly prohibits political contributions unless permitted by law and approved by our CEO or an EVP.
+During 2022, no such political contributions were approved in accordance with our policy.
 Proper Business Practices and Ethics Policy